 Clause 58 requires you to provide audiometric testing for workers who frequently use personal hearing protection to protect them from hazardous noise.

-NOTE: SafeWork NSW has issued a statewide exemption from this requirement, which is in force until 31 December 2018, however:
+NOTE: SafeWork NSW has issued a further two year statewide exemption from this requirement clause 58(2).
+This exemption is granted until 31 December 2020, however:

 - the granting of this exemption does not lessen your legislative duties to control hazardous noise, and

-- notwithstanding the exemption, SWNSW considers audiometric testing a very valuable tool to assist you monitor the effectiveness of the noise controls you have implemented to protect your workers from hearing loss – particularly in high-risk industry sectors.
+- notwithstanding the exemption, Safework NSW considers audiometric testing a very valuable tool to assist you monitor the effectiveness of the noise controls you have implemented to protect your workers from hearing loss – particularly in high-risk industry sectors.

 Best practice recommends initial testing within three months of starting work – with follow-up testing at least every two years.